bitfriend/election-dapp-react/README.md

 The compiled JSON files will be created in `src/contracts`.

+## Import test accounts from ganache into Metamask

+Import test account using its private key.

+This account has 100 ETH by default.

+When lack of ether, all smart contract methods will not be performed.

+This webapp should run by this account.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).